Vterebenin/FridrichBot/README.md

 !help

 TO DO:
-1. add more simple command
+1. add more simple commands
 2. refract help command
 3. add testing?
+4. add commands that require twitch callbacks